 - The first column defines the category

 - The second and following columns define categorical dimensions

 - Categorical dimensions consist of comparable values of the same measure

-One note of caution: In this tutorial we want to show all options.
-In standard cases consider to to create column charts with just one categorical dimension based on a dataset consisting of two columns overall.
-The reason for this: If you publish primarily to mobile screens try to avoid this interactive version, because only few users tend to click "sideways" to the other options.
+One note of caution: In this tutorial, we want to show all options.
+In standard cases consider creating column charts with just one categorical dimension based on a dataset consisting of two columns overall.
+The reason for this: If you publish primarily to mobile screens try to avoid this interactive version, because only a few users tend to click "sideways" to the other options.
 For mobile use and potentially even as a general rule it is advisable to create separate charts and stack them on a page for easy scrolling.

 2. Check & Describe

 This is what the table will look like after you uploaded it.
-Make sure that the box "First row as lable" is ticked so that Datawrapper correctly identifies categories and categorical dimensions.
+Make sure that the box "First row as label" is ticked so that Datawrapper correctly identifies categories and categorical dimensions.

 Click on "Proceed" and Datawrapper will take you to the next step.